 If you reach a point where you can’t squeeze anymore money out of your budget, it’s time to get creative with bringing more money in.

-My advice for side hustling is starting something before you travel that you can do remotely.
-This way if you do decide to take a significant time away from traditional work, you can bring in cash while working abroad.
+My advice for side businesses is starting something before you travel that you can do remotely.
+This way if you do decide to take a significant time away from traditional work you can bring in cash while working abroad.

 My main source of income is freelance writing.
 I got into freelancing by first creating a blog to showcase my work, then started pitching to publications and entrepreneurs.
 That’s not the only route that you can take for remote working though.